 Toby is leading projects focusing on developing novel platforms for the management of newly-referred patients and those with long-term conditions.
 He has experience in the application of user-centered design in healthcare and is a passionate believer in the importance of solving the problems which matter most to patients.

 Rheumatoid arthritis is an inflammatory condition which can cause progressive joint damage and disability.
 It affects around 1% of the population.
 Patients are managed using a ‘treat to target’ approach with the aim of achieving remission.
 The current model relies on seeing patients at arbitrary intervals meaning that patients may be seen when they are well and not when they most need it.
 The use of remote monitoring technology would enable more continuous monitoring of disease activity and a more flexible approach to patient care.

-We undertook extensive discovery work to learn what patients and others involved in the care pathway needed from a new system.
+Toby and his team undertook extensive discovery work to learn what patients and others involved in the care pathway needed from a new system.
 Key learning was around what makes patients feel safe and what a responsive system should look like.
-We prototyped a remote monitoring platform based on SMS delivery of validated PROMS which correlate with clinic disease activity.
+They prototyped a remote monitoring platform based on SMS delivery of validated PROMS which correlate with clinic disease activity.
 This would enable monitoring of patients more continuously while they are away from the hospital.

 The aim is to develop a platform with high user uptake and retention.
 The intended outcomes are reducing hospital visits for patients in remission and more flexible appointment structures for patients with active disease and better long-term control of disease activity.

 The first ‘Minible Viable Product‘ (MVP) went live in January 2019.
-Our current funding will support development until it is introduced into routine practice later this year.
+Their current funding will support development until it is introduced into routine practice later this year.